AroraShreshth/wasender/docs/contacts.md

       result.rateLimit.getResetTimestampAsDate()?.toLocaleTimeString() || "N/A"
     );
   } catch (error) {
-    handleApiError(error, `unblocking contact ${contactJid}`);
+    handleApiError(error, `unblocking contact ${contactId}`);
   }
 }

-// unblockSpecificContact(targetContactJid); // Uncomment to run
+// unblockSpecificContact(targetContactId); // Uncomment to run
 ```

-## Important Notes on Contact JIDs
+## Important Notes on Contact IDs

-- The API documentation often refers to `contactPhoneNumber` as the JID (Jabber ID) in E.164 format.
-However, for some WhatsApp internal JIDs (like groups or channels), the format might differ (e.g., `number@g.us` or `number@newsletter`).
+- The API documentation often refers to `contactPhoneNumber` as the ID (Jabber ID) in E.164 format.
+However, for some WhatsApp internal IDs (like groups or channels), the format might differ (e.g., `number@g.us` or `number@newsletter`).
-- For individual contacts, ensure you are using the phone number part of their JID, typically without the `+` sign or `@s.whatsapp.net` suffix, as per the API\'s expectation for `contactPhoneNumber` path parameters (e.g., `12345678901`).
+- For individual contacts, ensure you are using the phone number part of their ID, typically without the `+` sign or `@s.whatsapp.net` suffix, as per the API\'s expectation for `contactPhoneNumber` path parameters (e.g., `12345678901`).
 Always refer to the specific API documentation for the exact format required by each endpoint if issues arise.

 This guide provides a solid foundation for using the contact management features of the Wasender SDK.
-Remember to replace placeholder JIDs and handle API keys securely.
+Remember to replace placeholder IDs and handle API keys securely.